contraexemplo/MakeItOpen/README.md

 ## How can I help?
 With content, feedback and awesome discussions!
-Read [our contribution policy](https://github.com/contraexemplo/MakeItOpen/blob/master/CONTRIBUTING.md) to know more.
+Please read [our contribution policy](https://github.com/contraexemplo/MakeItOpen/blob/master/CONTRIBUTING.md) and our [roadmap](https://github.com/contraexemplo/MakeItOpen/blob/master/ROADMAP.md) to understand better how to contribute and which tasks are up to grab.
 Also, don't forget to read our [Code of Conduct](https://github.com/contraexemplo/MakeItOpen/blob/master/CODE_OF_CONDUCT.md) as well!